-Applicants who wish to be admitted to the University without satisfying normal admission criteria may submit an Admission Appeal by contacting an Admissions Officer.
+Applicants who wish to be admitted to the University without satisfying normal admission criteria may submit an Admission Appeal to the Registrar.
+Applicants should see the Registrar or the Graduate Admissions Officer for information about such appeals.
 This appeal will be heard by the Senate Appeals Committee.